stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline

-- “Like a red tulip in a field of yellow tulips.”
-- Why Isaiah 36-39 is unusual
+- What is comfort?
+- The Ministry of Comfort
+- The Power of His Word
-- The events themselves
+- The Power of His Arm
-- Take-aways
+- He gives power to the Weary